Training structure

 42h

-Wherever possible, this UE will take the form of a one-week on-site internship (with accommodation).
-Placements may change from one year to the next, depending on discoveries and/or partnership proposals (public/private).
-This internship can therefore take different directions, with a "prospecting" approach and therefore an itinerant field or a more "excavation site" approach and therefore fixed.
-In all cases, the different objectives listed below will be addressed to perfect this week in the field, so that the different techniques are mastered as well as possible.
+This course will take the form of a one-week field internship on site (with accommodation provided), where possible.
+The internship locations may change from year to year depending on discoveries and/or partnership proposals (public/private).
+This internship may therefore take different forms, with a "prospecting" approach and therefore a mobile fieldwork component, or a more "excavation site" approach and therefore a fixed component.
+In all cases, the various objectives listed below will be addressed in order to make the most of this week in the field and ensure that the various techniques are mastered as well as possible.

 Fossils and evolution